NoNamer777/dnd-mapp/packages/server/README.md

     # use an in-memory database.
     database: 'mydb'

-    # The locations to look for code to handle database migrations which incrementally build up the database and its data
-    migrations:
-        - './migrations/*'
-        - './different-path/migrations.js'

     # Which database logs will be included in the log output.
 By default, it will include the 'info', 'error', and 'warn' logs
     logging:
         - 'query'